CheerfulUser/TESSreduce/README.md

 ```
 tess.to_mag()
 ```
 Several options are available for flux and are interchangeable, however, mag is currently not reversible.
-To easily plot the resulting light curve just do:
+To easily plot the resulting light curve:
 ```
 tess.plotter()
 ```